ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 * Green circle — the neutral [**monster**](https://wiki.leagueoflegends.com/en-us/Monster) camp.

-* Blue rectangle — the [**minion**](https://wiki.leagueoflegends.com/en-us/Minion) (creep) wave of blue team.
+* Blue rectangle — the [**minion**](https://wiki.leagueoflegends.com/en-us/Minion) (creep) wave of the blue team.

-* Red rectangle the minion wave of red team.
+* Red rectangle the minion wave of the red team.

-You can see three forms of equilibrium on the map:
+You can identify three forms of equilibrium on the map:

 1. Landscape equilibrium.

 2. Resource equilibrium.

-3. Teams power equilibrium.
+3. Teams' power equilibrium.

 **Landscape equilibrium** refers to the geometry of the map and all static objects on it: walls, bushes, buildings, and roads (lanes).
-Figure 2-1 shows that these objects are symmetrical about the center of the map.
+As shown in Figure 2-1, these objects are symmetrical about the map's center.

 Here are some examples of landscape equilibrium:

-* The blue team's base is in the lower left corner.
-The red team's base is symmetrical about the center of the map and is in the upper right corner.
+* The blue team's base is located in the lower-left corner.
+The red team's base is symmetric about the map's center and is in the upper-right corner.

 * The blue team's jungle with [Red Brambleback](https://wiki.leagueoflegends.com/en-us/Red_Brambleback) (red buff) is at the bottom.
-The same jungle of the red team is at the top, symmetrical to the map center.
+The red team's jungle, containing the same camps, is at the top, symmetrically aligned with the map center.
 The same is true for both jungles with [Blue Sentinel](https://wiki.leagueoflegends.com/en-us/Blue_Sentinel) (blue buff).

-* The [baron pit](https://wiki.leagueoflegends.com/en-us/Baron_pit) is located on the upper river.
-The [dragon pit](https://wiki.leagueoflegends.com/en-us/Dragon_pit) is on the lower river, symmetrical to the map center.
+* The [baron pit](https://wiki.leagueoflegends.com/en-us/Baron_pit) is located in the upper river.
+The [dragon pit](https://wiki.leagueoflegends.com/en-us/Dragon_pit) is in the lower river, symmetrical to the map center.

-* Each blue team structure has a red team structure that is symmetrical about the center.
+* Each structure belonging to the blue team has a corresponding structure for the red team that is symmetrical around the center.

-**Resource equilibrium** means the resources available to both teams.
-This refers to what they already possess and what they can potentially acquire on the map.
+**Resource equilibrium** refers to the availability of resources for both teams, encompassing both what they currently possess and what they can potentially acquire on the map.

-There are a number of objects on the map that grant rewards when destroyed.
-The first example is neutral monsters.
-They are marked by green circles on Figure 2-1.
-Note that each green circle has a symmetrical counterpart relative to the center of the map.
-This means that teams can potentially earn equal amounts of resources in the jungle.
+Several objects on the map provide rewards when destroyed.
+One example is neutral monsters, which are indicated by green circles in Figure 2-1.
+Each green circle has a symmetrical counterpart relative to the center of the map, meaning that both teams can earn equal amounts of resources from the jungle.

-Enemy minions are another source of income.
-Every 30 seconds, each Nexus spawns the same number of minions.
-This means both teams have the potential to kill the same number of minions.
+Enemy minions also serve as a source of income.
+Every 30 seconds, each Nexus spawns the same number of minions, allowing both teams to kill an equal number of them.

-We can consider all buildings like resources too.
-Destroying an enemy building grants a reward.
-Thanks to the landscape equilibrium, these resources are also equal for both teams.
+Additionally, we can consider all buildings as resources.
+Destroying an enemy building rewards the attacking team.
+Due to the landscape's equilibrium, these resources are also balanced for both teams.

-**Teams power equilibrium** applies to all of their units: towers, inhibitors, the Nexus, minions, and champions.
+**Teams' Power Equilibrium** refers to all their units: towers, inhibitors, the Nexus, minions, and champions.
 Towers, inhibitors, and the Nexus are immobile structures.
-They are subject to landscape equilibrium and are symmetrical about the map's center.
+They are subjects of the landscape equilibrium and are symmetrical about the map's center.
 This means teams have an equal number of each type of structure.

-Minions are mobile units.
-They represent both team power and enemy resources.
-Minions move in groups called **waves**.
-Waves spawn near Nexuses at regular intervals.
-The first wave occurs at 1:05 game time and repeats every 30 seconds.
+Minions are mobile units that represent both team power and enemy resources.
+They move in groups called **waves**.
+Waves spawn near the Nexuses at regular intervals — the first wave spawns at 1:05 game time, and then every 30 seconds thereafter.

-Three waves of minions spawn simultaneously on each side.
-They move along three lanes: top, middle, and bottom.
-These lanes connect the teams' bases.
-On each lane, the blue and red waves of minions meet exactly in the middle.
-Then they fight each other.
+Three waves of minions spawn simultaneously on each side and move along three lanes: top, middle, and bottom.
+These lanes connect the bases of both teams.
+In each lane, the blue and red waves of minions meet exactly in the middle and engage in combat.

-Minion waves are in equilibrium.
-If their clash front is in the middle of the line, it would not move.
-Its position will remain constant, as Figure 2-1 shows.
-This happens because each successive wave arrives just as the last minions of the previous wave die.
+Minion waves maintain equilibrium.
+If the clash front remains in the middle of the lane, it will not move.
+Its position will remain constant, as shown in Figure 2-1.
+This stability occurs because each successive wave arrives just as the last minions from the previous wave die.

-Champions are also mobile units.
-They are the primary units of each team.
-If a champion becomes too weak relative to opponents, he can no longer contribute to the game.
-Then the champion becomes a resource for the enemy team, like a minion.
+Champions are the primary mobile units of each team.
+If a champion becomes significantly weaker compared to opponents, he can no longer effectively contribute to the game.
+In such cases, the champion becomes a resource for the enemy team, like a minion.

 We have considered three forms of equilibrium for game objects.
 Each of these forms is dynamic.
-It means that if something disturbs the equilibrium of objects, they will recover to its original state over time.
-Let us look at some examples.
+This means that if something disturbs the equilibrium of an object, it returns to its original state over time.
+Let us explore some examples.

-Some champions' abilities can disrupt the **landscape equilibrium**.
+Abilities of certain champions can disrupt the **landscape equilibrium**.
 They create new walls (Anivia W) or passages (Bard E).
-This disrupts the balance of static objects.
-However, the effect of such abilities is limited in time.
-The landscape returns to its original state after a few seconds.
+These actions disturb the balance of static objects.
+However, the effects of such abilities are temporary.
+The landscape will revert to its original state after a few seconds.

-When a player destroys some object, he disrupts the **resource equilibrium**.
-First, the player receives a reward that the enemy does not have.
+When a player destroys an object, it disrupts the **resource equilibrium**.
+First, the player receives a reward that the enemy can no longer obtain.
 Second, the destroyed object disappears from the map.
-For example, after killing a jungle monster, its camp will empty.
-However, after a certain amount of time, the monster will reappear at its camp.
-The respawn time depends on the monster type and lasts from 2 to 6 minutes.
+For example, killing a jungle monster leaves its camp empty.
+Nevertheless, the monster will respawn at its camp after a specific period.
+The respawn time varies by monster type and ranges from 2 to 6 minutes.

-The dynamic balance of power between teams is more complex.
-First, only some structures can regenerate after being destroyed.
-Second, the minion collision front can move along the line.
-If it deviates from the line's center, it eventually returns.
-We'll discuss this mechanic in more detail in section "4.1 Minion Wave Management."

-The dynamic **equilibrium of power** between teams is more complex.
-First, only some structures can recover after being destroyed.
-Second, the minion collision front can move along the line.
-If it deviates from the line's center, it eventually returns.
-We will discuss this mechanic in more detail in section "4.1 Minion wave management."
+The dynamic **equilibrium of power** between teams is more intricate.
+First, only some structures can recover after being destroyed, while others cannot.
+Second, the minion clash front can shift along its lane.
+If it strays from the center of the lane, it will gradually return to the center.
+We will discuss this mechanics in more detail in section "4.1 Minion wave management."

 ### 2.1.2 Action